The Best Electric Car Companies

 GM has progressed through stages of EV development, appearing to learn every step of the way.
 The Chevrolet Volt (2011 to 2019) was an interim step that allowed GM to offer a plug-in electric vehicle with a range-anxiety-solving on-board generator.
 It picked up major awards while selling over 157,000 units in the United States alone.
 With the Cadillac ELR, GM took the same platform and built an attractive luxury car on top of it, but the car it was in was all wrong, a luxury coupe in an age when premium consumers were buying crossovers.

 The future of GM EV production is on the verge of a dramatic shift.
-The Chevrolet Bolt and Bolt EUV have both sold well and offered Americans a bite at the EV apple for the lowest possible entry price.
-Despite record sales, production of both models ended in 2023.
-Fortunately, GM has all but confirmed that a new, Bolt will be introduced at a future date.
+The Chevrolet Bolt and Bolt EUV both sold well and offered Americans a bite at the EV apple for the lowest possible entry price.
+Despite record sales, production of both models ended in 2023 model year.
+Fortunately, GM has confirmed that a new version of the Bolt will return.

-GMC delivered the Hummer EV in 2022, which is absurdly priced and sized, but also shows some of the promise of a powertrain that isn’t dependent on a driveshaft, putting motors at the wheels and allowing them to steer in multiple directions.
+GMC began delivering the Hummer EV in 2022, which is absurdly priced and sized, but also shows some of the promise of a powertrain that isn’t dependent on a driveshaft, putting motors at the wheels and allowing them to steer in multiple directions.

 That vehicle is the basis for the Cadillac Lyriq, which began deliveries in 2023.
-Following that is a tsunami of product based on the same BEV3 platform, including the Buick Electra E5, Cadillac Celestiq, Chevrolet Blazer EV, Chevrolet Equinox EV, Chevrolet Silverado EV, and even two products from Honda and Acura.
+Following that is a tsunami of electrified products, including the Buick Electra E5, Cadillac Celestiq, Chevrolet Blazer EV, Chevrolet Equinox EV, Chevrolet Silverado EV, and even two products from Honda and Acura.

 Honda

-2024 is the year for the all-new Honda Prologue, an electric SUV that is the initial product offering in a partnership with General Motors, running on the same BEV3 architecture as the upcoming GMC Hummer EV and Cadillac Lyriq.
-It has an 85-kWh battery, which offers an EPA estimated 300-mile range before charging.
-The same technology is also employed in the all-new 2024 Acura ZDX, although with a bigger battery (102-kWh) and more range (up to an estimated 325 miles).
+Last year ushered in the all-new Honda Prologue, an electric SUV that is the initial product offering in a partnership with General Motors, running on the same BEV3 architecture as the GMC Hummer EV and Cadillac Lyriq.
+It has an 85-kWh battery, which offers an EPA-estimated range up to 296 miles before charging.
+The same technology is also employed in the 2024 Acura ZDX, although with a bigger battery (102-kWh) and more range (up to an estimated 313 miles).

-According to information Honda unveiled in April of 2022, it plans 30 EVs for worldwide production before 2030.
-If its ambitions are correct, Honda says it will sell 2 million EVs out of Honda’s total 5-million vehicle production by that time.
+According to Honda, it plans 30 EVs for worldwide production before 2030.
+If its ambitions are correct, Honda says it will sell two million EVs, representing nearly half of its total annual sales.

 Hyundai is quietly killing it in the electric vehicle space, making some of the best EVs on the market.
-The all-new Hyundai Kona Electric will get an EV version, and the Hyundai Ioniq line is filled with compelling vehicles: the Ioniq 5 and Ioniq 6 boast groundbreaking EV designs, and an Ioniq 7 may be on the way soon.
+Among them are the Hyundai Kona Electric and the Hyundai Ioniq line that includes a host of compelling vehicles: the Ioniq 5 and Ioniq 6 boast groundbreaking EV designs, and the most-recent Ioniq 9.

 According to Hyundai, the Ioniq 5’s battery pack can maintain charging rates of more than 200kW from a 10 percent state of charge to about 55 percent, thanks to a new battery cooling system that places each battery in direct contact with a cooling plate.
 The car also features bi-directional charging, which allows it to power accessories like tools and laptops.

-Hyundai’s luxury brand, Genesis, carries over three familiar EVs in its stable from 2023.
-The GV60 crossover, built on the same E-GMP platform as Hyundai’s Ioniq series, the Electrified GV70 SUV, and the Electrified G80, an electric version of its G80 luxury car, at a price that undercuts a lot of luxury EV brands by half.
+Hyundai’s luxury brand, Genesis, carries over three familiar EVs in its stable from 2024.
+The GV60 crossover, built on the same E-GMP platform as Hyundai’s Ioniq series, the Electrified GV70 SUV, and the Electrified G80 sedan.
+In some instances, these models undercut luxury EV rivals' price by a huge margin.

-And we’re bundling Kia with Hyundai here only because the brands share technologies.
-Kia got off to a great head start with the Soul EV, which was one of the most fun early EVs we drove, but has since been relegated away from the US market.
-Now it’s got its own design language with the EV6, which shares a platform with the Ioniq, and it also delivers the Niro EV in not only a pure electric platform, but in a plug-in hybrid and a conventional hybrid as well.
-All-new for 2024 is the 3-row, seven passenger EV9.
+We’re also bundling Kia with Hyundai here only because the brands share technologies.
+Kia got off to a great head start with the Soul EV, which was one of the most entertaining early EVs we drove, but has since left the US market.
+Kia is now adopting its own design language with the EV6, which shares a platform with the Ioniq, and it also delivers the Niro EV in pure electric platform, as well as plug-in hybrid and conventional hybrid versions.
+They've been joined by the 3-row, seven passenger EV9.

 Lucid

-The Lucid Air offers a massive battery with the most impressive range of any EV currently available, with up to 516 miles of range.
-It also produces vehicles with sub-2-second 0-60 times.
-But it does so at a price.
-These vehicles theoretically start at $77,400, but can climb all the way to $249,000 should you opt for the high-performance Sapphire trim.
-Lucid’s second vehicle, the [Gravity] SUV is scheduled to make its full debut sometime in 2024.
+The Lucid Air features a massive battery with the most impressive range of any EV currently available, with up to 512 miles of range.
+It also produces vehicles with sub-2-second 0-60 times, albeit at a significant price.
+These vehicles theoretically start at $70,000, but base MSRP (manufacturer's selling retail price) can climb to $249,000 should you opt for the high-performance Sapphire trim.
+Lucid’s second vehicle, the $95,000 Gravity SUV, debuted for the 2025 model year.

 Nissan

 It’s easy to forget that the first mass-market EV sold by any manufacturer in the 21st century came from Nissan.
-The early Leaf was a relatively successful product, selling 150,000 units since its introduction, but it was also an example of miscalculation by major manufacturers about what Americans wanted out of an EV.
-Like all fuel-saving products that came before it, Nissan predicted that customers would want the smallest, least expensive, most economical package possible, rather than a full-blown luxury car with tons of power.
+The early Leaf was a relatively successful product, selling 150,000 units since its introduction, but it was also an example of miscalculation about what Americans wanted out of an EV.
+Like all fuel-saving products that came before it, Nissan predicted that customers would favor the smallest, least expensive, most economical package possible, rather than a full-blown luxury car with tons of power.
+But, the real issue with the Leaf was a lack of range.

 Nissan still offers the Leaf, now in its second generation.
-It’s a much more substantial car, and equipped with the optional 60-kWh battery, it’s capable of driving 212 miles on a charge.
+It’s a more substantial car, and when equipped with the optional 60-kWh battery, it’s capable of driving 212 miles on a charge.

-In the 2022 calendar year, Nissan introduced the Ariya, which has a lot more potential to reach consumers where they are.
-The Ariya is a crossover SUV with up to 304 miles of range, but thanks to an 87-kWh battery pack, charging time is still lower than some of the massive batteries in vehicles like the Mercedes-Benz EQS.
+Nissan introduced the Ariya for the 2022 model year, which has a lot more potential to reach a broader swath of consumers.
+The Ariya is a crossover SUV with up to 289 miles of range, but thanks to an available 87-kWh battery pack, charging time is less than some vehicles like the Mercedes-Benz EQS.

 Nissan has unveiled its “Ambition 2030” plan with four EV concepts called Chill-Out, Max-Out, Surf-Out and Hang-Out.
 You’re not alone if you think those names are meaningless, so we’ll describe them in terms that make sense.
-Chill-Out appears to be a compact crossover, Surf-Out is a compact pickup along the lines of a Ford Maverick or a Hyundai Santa Cruz, Hang-Out is a fun compact SUV similar to something like a Nissan Cube, and Max-Out is a full-on luxury sport convertible.
-Of the four, the Surf-Out and Hang-Out seem to have the highest likelihood of production.
+Chill-Out appears to be a compact crossover, Surf-Out is a compact pickup along the lines of a Ford Maverick or a Hyundai Santa Cruz, Hang-Out is a fun compact SUV similar to the Nissan Cube, and Max-Out is a full-on luxury sport convertible.

 Rivian

-Rivian is one of the brands that felt like a pipe dream just a few years back.
+Rivian is one of the brands that felt like a pipe dream not long ago.
 But, it’s managed to deliver its R1T pickup, to the point that it’s becoming a familiar sight on American highways.
-In 2023, the same became true of the R1S SUV based on the same platform.
+In 2023, the company launched the R1S SUV based on the same platform.

 Stellantis

 Stellantis brands haven’t exactly been known for environmental friendliness up to this point.
-This is the company that brought you a 707-hp supercharged V-8 in just about every product Dodge sells, along with the massive Ram 2500s and 3500s navigating America’s highways.
+Remember, this is the company that offered a 707-hp supercharged V8 in just about every Dodge product, along with the massive Ram 2500s and 3500s navigating America’s highways.

 But the merger between Fiat Chrysler Automobiles and the French PSA Group made this the fifth largest automaker in the world, and as such, has forced the company to reckon with a global appetite for electric vehicles, rather than just a focus on niche American markets.